luikore/zscan/readme.md

 ## Other motivations

 - For scan and convert, ruby's stdlib `Scanf` is slow (creates regexp array everytime called) and not possible to corporate with scanner.
-- For date parsing, `strptime` doesn't tell the parsed length.
+- For date parsing, `Date#strptime` doesn't tell the parsed length.
-- For binary parsing, `unpack` is an slow interpreter, and the instructions are quite irregular.
+- For binary parsing, `String#unpack` is an slow interpreter, it doesn't tell the parsed length either, and the instructions are quite irregular.

 ## Essential methods